pkp/omp-user-guide/en/chapter3/my-queue.md

 The My Queue page provides access to the most important submissions in the press.

-**Unassigned** includes all submissions that require an editor.
+**Unassigned** includes all submissions that need an editor.

 **My Assigned** includes all submissions that you are responsible for editing.

-**My Authored** includes all of the submissions you have authored for the press.
+**My Authored** includes all submissions you have authored for the press.